OICR/softeng-blog/_posts/minh_ha/2020-08-15-Argo-gateway.md

 **NO.**

 Because the Gateway is another layer that sits between the UI and the underlying microservices, some effort needs to be spent in exposing the underlying services' functionalities through the Gateway.
 For a developer of a microservice who needs to expose the service's functionality to the UI, this can feel like duplication of effort.
-This is especially true when the underlying services have a non-GraphQL interface, which means a naive Gateway implementation is mostly boiler-plate code that calls the upstream service to transform the result into a GraphQL schema.
-This is indeed the kind of boiler plate code that we sould like to avoid.
+This is especially true when the underlying services have a non-GraphQL interface, which means a naive Gateway implementation is mostly boiler-plate code that calls the upstream service and return the result.
+This is indeed the kind of boiler plate code that we should like to avoid.

-However, without this layer, the UI developer would have had to do similar work in the UI.
-And from our past experience above, we would prefer that to not be the case.
-Regardless of who handles exposing the underlying service through the gateway, the extra friction is justified by having a place to handle cross-cutting concerns that can be consumed by future applications.
-We are accustomed to thinking about the UI as one big application, but it can also be thought of as a collection of multiple applications that is bundled together in one place, hence the benefit outweights the cost here.
+However, without this layer, the same work would have had to be done in the UI, and we would risk repeating our past mistakes.
+Another less apparent benefit which I believe we gained, is the ability to surface this work in our planning, where the separation forces us to plan for an explicit step for integrating any new service/feature into the existing system.

-The benefit is especially visible for third-party API integration.
+Reusability is another benefit, especially visible for third-party API integration.
 Recently, a different team has reached out to us about integrating with our JIRA Help Desk.
 Because we have already done the integration work in our GraphQL Gateway, we could share the integration with them directly by simply pointing them to our public Gateway.
 Because GraphQL provides a strongly typed schema where every request is validated against, we can be confident that their usage of our API is naturally consistent with what we expect, with minimal documentation.

 There are ways to mitigate the boiler plate code problem too.
 Today we are also writing more services in GraphQL.
 The Argo Platform is not the only piece of the ICGC Argo project.
 Our Regional Data Processing Center (RDPC) system has been in development in parallel with the Platform, and have seen wide GraphQL adoption as well, to solve a similar technical but very different business problem.
 Here the RDPC team has been experimenting with GraphQL services behind their gateway layer, allowing the gateway layer to be a direct proxy of the underlying service, while retaining the ability to resolve cross-cutting concerns through Apollo Federation.
 This approach is not without some operational challenges and some unknowns, but is something that can prove useful for the Platform as well.

+# JS nerd bonus opinion

+So, does that mean we never need Redux ever again? **NO!**

+(For the uninitiated, Redux is a "state management library".
+In short it provides a central place to store all of the data your front-end app needs, so you only need to update data in one place and have every part of your app automatically updated).

+It so happens that the only truly global state that our front-end apps need to manage are data retrieved from a back-end.
+Once that is taken care of, the rest are mostly very ephemeral states.

+This might also be true for the vast majority of web apps out there.
+However, when this is not the case, Redux is still a very attractive option.
+Imagine, a test-taking program that needs to run off-line and transmit test results only when there is network availability, a survey app for collecting data in the fields where no network is available, and maybe even the app I am using to write this post right now (VScode), etc... could be benefiting from a strong application state management system like Redux.

+In a world where SpaceX's Crew Dragon UI is built with Javascript, the traditional web (or earth for that matter 😛) is no longer the only place our favorite tools may find themselves in.
+It is ever more important for us to stay up-to-date and critically select the right tool for the right job.